 Lake Toplitz (Toplitzsee)

-This unique lake is characterized by a very special phenomenon: the upper layer has fresh water, and the lower layer has salt water.
+A very special phenomenon characterizes this unique lake: the upper layer contains fresh water, and the lower layer contains salt water.
 Lake Toplitz is surrounded by green mountain peaks and several hikers’ cabins.
 It is a quiet place and not crowded with travelers.
 From the lake, you can take a boat to the last lake in the area, Kammersee.
+Swimming in Lake Toplitz is prohibited.

 Map: